UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

-- Simplify item-descriptions a bit.
-Put `Rarity` and `Price` on the same line.
-- We need a new system/qbus for this.
-Maybe `getItemTags`...?
-Or something?

-- When a sack-item doesnt have ON shape, it can be used infinitely many times. (ie via bishop glove)

 - ITEM: Calculator: (STICKY) Multiplies points by -1.
 Has an activation button

-- Give activate-actionButtons to book-items!!!
-(That'd be fun and cool.
-Maybe make the button "Read book"?)
+- ITEM-REFACTOR: Give activate-actionButtons to book-items!!!
+(Maybe make the button "Read book"?)

 - When you hover an item, and use WASD to move, the item hover stays the same.